luxas/kubeadm-workshop/README.md

 secret "rook-rbd-user" created
 ```

+One limitation with v0.3.0 is that you can't control to which namespaces the rook authentication Secret should be deployed, so if you want to create
+`PersistentVolumes` in an other namespace than `default`, run the above `kubectl` command.

 ### Deploying InfluxDB and Grafana for storing and visualizing CPU and memory metrics

+Now that we have got persistent storage in our cluster, we can deploy some stateful services.
+For example, we can store monitoring data aggregated by Heapster
+in an InfluxDB database and visualize that data with a Grafana dashboard.

+You must do this if you want to gather CPU/memory data from Heapster for a longer time, by default heapster just saves data from the latest couple of minutes.

 ```console
 $ kubectl apply -f demos/monitoring/influx-grafana.yaml